sjstoelting/pgsql-tweaks/README.md

 All functions and views are covered by tests.
 The tests are done in simple SQL statements.
 Each test does raise division by zero if it fails.

-The tests have been done with PostgreSQL 9.6 and 14 beta 3.
+The tests have been done with PostgreSQL 9.6 and 15 beta 2.
 There have been some changes in the behaviour in PostgreSQL 10, Timestamp and Date functions and conversions have become more strict.

-All examples have been tested with PostgreSQL 13, differences in the behavior of previous versions are noted.
+All examples have been tested with PostgreSQL 15 beta 2, differences in the behavior of previous versions are noted.

 # Repositories